Secluded & Quiet Islands In Greece

 Things To Do In Kasos

 The best thing you will do on the island is enjoy the fantastic beaches, most of them isolated.
-And indeed, the best Kasos beaches are the ones you have to visit by boat.
+And indeed, the best Kasos beaches are those you must visit by boat.

 Not far from the island, the small, uninhabited islet of Armanthi is home to Marmara, one of the most beautiful beaches in Greece.